Branson Airport: Facilities and aircraft

 Branson Airport covers an area of 922 acre at an elevation of 1,302 feet (397 m) above mean sea level.
 It has one runway designated 14/32 with a concrete surface measuring 7,140 by 150 feet (2,176 x 46 m).

 Airline and destination

-Currently, there are no public commercial flights serving the airfield.
+Sun Country Airlines was the last airline to provide scheduled service to Branson Airport, offering flights to Minneapolis/St. Paul on a seasonal basis.
+Service to Branson discontinued after the 2024 season, leaving Branson Airport without any scheduled airline service.

 Development and construction

 The construction of the airport, which involved the flattening of several Ozark Mountains, is claimed to be the largest earthmoving project in Missouri history.
 A press release noted that between groundbreaking in July 2007 and May 2008 11 million cubic yards of earth had been moved.

 The $155 million project includes a 7140 ft by 150 ft runway, numbered 14/32, and a 58000 sqft terminal designed to accommodate 1.4 million passengers a year.
 The $155 million cost of the building the terminal included $38 million in private equity and $117 million in tax free bonds underwritten by Citigroup.
 The high-risk, high-yield bonds (top rate of 6.5%) were issued by the Branson Regional Airport Transportation Development District.
 The City of Branson will pay a subsidy of $8.24 to Branson Airport LLC for each arriving visitor with an annual cap of $2 million.

 The developer was Branson Airport, LLC and AFCO.
 The Program Manager was Vasey Aviation Group LLC.
 The master designer was Burns and McDonnell Engineering.
 McAninch Corporation handled the earth moving operations.
 A local contractor Dewitt was the contractor handling the terminal construction.